Many or all companies we feature compensate us. Compensation and editorial

 Risks of buying gold

-Many people who own gold do so because it is a tangible asset expected to continue to hold its value regardless of inflation and the value of a local currency.
-It typically does not appreciate in the same way as stocks.
+Many investors choose gold because it is a tangible asset expected to hold its value regardless of inflation or currency fluctuations.
+However, it typically doesn’t appreciate in the same way as stocks.
+Gold can be a valuable part of a diversified portfolio, but it should complement other investments rather than replace them.

 How to invest in gold